GWSoftwareTools/VertexCover/README.md

 ---

 ## Heuristics
 We try to "guess" what K will be in two different methods in the class [GraphUtil](./src/vertexCover/advanced/GraphUtil.java "lower-bound").
-They are called lower-bound `l` and upper-bound ´`u`.
+They are called lower-bound `l` and upper-bound `u`.
 Their meaning is that `k` >= `l` and `k` <= `u`.
 Therefore, we only need to check `K` for the range between these values.

 ---